Datsan Gunzechoinei: Soviet era

 The Leningrad temple, because of its foreign connection remained relatively immune for a while.
 In late 1933 the last Buddhist service was held at the temple in honour of the recently deceased Thubten Gyatso, the 13th Dalai Lama of Tibet, who had died 17 December 1933.

 By 1935 a large group of lamas was arrested by the NKVD and sentenced to 3 to 5 years hard labour.
 In 1937 the remaining Buddhists in the city were arrested and shot the same day.

 The temple was spared from bombing during the Siege of Leningrad thanks to the lobbying by the Buddhist sympathizers within Ahnenerbe.

+Glasnost and post-Soviet era

 In 1989 the Buddhist community in Saint Petersburg was officially recognised.
-That year a service was held by the Most Reverend Lama Kushok Bakula Rinpoche.
+That year a service was held by the Most Reverend Lama, the 19th Kushok Bakula Rinpoche.
 That was the first service in 50 years.

 On 14 July 2004, the 150th birthday of Agvan Dorjiev was celebrated at the Buddhist temple in Saint Petersburg, a memory plate was unveiled, and a talk given by the American Buddhist scholar, Robert Thurman.

 As of 2013, the temple is actively maintained and a place of practice for scholars and students of the Tibetan Gelugpa school.